 When valuing just the real property, the membership interests (depending on who you talk to) would not be included in the valuation to start with, raising the question of whether the refund liability should be considered in the value for real estate tax assessment.
 The dilemma exists from a possible inconsistency.
 How can membership interests not be counted as real property, but then refund liabilities deducted from the real property value?
 It almost seems like a double penalty to the club already in trouble that now has to pay higher taxes when the value might certainly be impacted by a knowledgeable buyer using the refund liability as a negotiating tool.

 When working to sell a club with a refund liability the problem is more complex.
 The motivations of buyer and seller are critical.
 Sometimes, the buyer simply plans to get rid of the liability through bankruptcy.
 Other times, either seller or buyer (or both) formulate a plan to work with the members to reduce the liability and craft a buyout.
 In some cases, the seller is reluctant to alienate the members and damage built up goodwill, but the elimination of the refund liability can create an income tax problem for the seller.
 This can make the property difficult to sell.

 For sure, the sale price of any club would be impacted by the presence of a refund liability.
 However, it’s safe to say that the refund liability itself is attributable to the going concern, not the real property value.
 Indirectly, however it would likely be appropriate to consider some impact on the value of the real property resulting from the limited market for the club.
 Selling clubs with refund liability issues is most definitely more challenging than those without, which often impacts the time necessary to sell and the eventual selling price.

-Whether valuing or selling, a club with a refund liability presents unique challenges which are never the same.
+Whether buying or selling, a club with a refund liability presents unique challenges which can vary considerably.
 Each club has its own specific issues and they need to be explored before developing a strategy for moving ahead.